quicwg/multipath/draft-ietf-quic-multipath.md

 particular, this proposal uses path validation as specified for QUIC version 1 and aims to re-use as much as possible of QUIC's connection migration.
-  * Use the same packet header formats as QUIC version 1 to avoid the risk of packets being dropped by middleboxes (which may only support QUIC version 1)
   * Congestion Control must be per-path (following {{QUIC-TRANSPORT}}) which usually also requires per-path RTT measurements
   * PMTU discovery should be performed per-path